To,

 Your Company has continued emphasis on Research & Development.
 A

-dedicated Quality Assurance ("QA") team is monitoring product quality.
+dedicated Quality Assurance (QA) team is monitoring product quality.
 Your

 Company strives to be industry leader by adopting modern technology.